 If you sell products online, you need warehouse services for your eCommerce fulfillment.
-Sourcing the right warehouse services for your company can boost your profitability and customer satisfaction.
-Here’s the information you need to locate the optimal warehousing for your business.
+Sourcing the right warehouse services for your company can boost your profitability and customer satisfaction in real-time.
+Here’s the information you need to locate the optimal warehousing services for your business.

 What is a warehouse?

 A warehouse is a building designed to store large quantities of merchandise — or wares, to use the Old English word.

 Not all warehouses are alike.
 Some are open to the public, and some are not.
 Some offer logistics services, and some simply store goods.
 Here’s an overview of the types of warehouses.

 Types of warehouses

 - Private warehouse.
 A warehouse owned and operated by a single company.
 Private warehouses can be distribution centers, fulfillment centers, or storage facilities.

 - Public warehouse.
 A public warehouse is a storage facility where you can rent space.
 The only warehouse service that public warehouses provide is storage space.

 - Bonded warehouse.
 Bonded warehouses hold imported goods before they clear customs.